Statute of Limitations for Account Stated / Open Account in California

 How the limitation period applies

-The controlling primary authority for California statute of limitations for account stated, book account, and open account claims is Cal.
+The controlling primary authority for US-CA account stated open account SOL is Cal.
 Civ.
 Proc.
 Code § 337(b).
+The limitation period is 4 years.

 Cal.
 Civ.
 Proc.
 Code § 337(b).
 337. Within four years: (a) An action upon any contract, obligation or liability founded upon an instrument in writing, except as provided in Section 336a; provided, that the time within which any action for a money judgment for the balance due upon an obligation for the payment of which a deed of trust or mortgage with power of sale upon real property or any interest therein was given as security, following the exercise of the power of sale in such deed of trust or mortgage, may be brought shall not extend beyond three months after the time of sale under such deed of trust or mortgage. (b) An action to recover (1) upon a book account whether consisting of one or more entries; (2) upon an account stated based upon an account in writing, but the acknowledgment of the account stated need not be in writing; (3) a balance due upon a mutual, open and current account, the items of which are in writing; provided, however, that if an account stated is based upon an account of one item, the time shall begin to run from the date of the item, and if an account stated is based upon an account of more than one item, the time shall begin to run from the date of the last item. (c) An action based upon the rescission of a contract in writing. (d) When the period in which an action must be commenced under this section has run, a person shall not bring suit or initiate an arbitration or other legal proceeding to collect the debt.
 The period in which an action may be commenced under this section shall only be extended pursuant to Section 360.